 But the oldest thing in Ely Cathedral is Ovin’s Stone, to be found in the south aisle.
 It is really St Ovin’s Cross, but the top of it had disappeared when in 1770 the historian James Bentham discovered it in the nearby village of Haddenham, where it was apparently being used as a tying post for animals.
 He brought it to Ely, where he was a canon, and it is preserved there; and not only preserved, but venerated, less for its antiquity—it is a Saxon artefact, dating possibly from before 700—than for whom it commemorates.
 Saint Ovin (modern name Owen) was the much-loved steward of Saint Etheldreda, who founded the monastery at Ely in 673, later to be destroyed by the Danes.

-And so, on St Etheldreda’s Day, the 23rd June, after Evensong, there is a procession to the Cross of St Ovin, and then is said:
+On St Etheldreda’s Day, the 23rd June, after Evensong, there is a procession to the Cross of St Ovin, and then is said:

 V. Behold a faithful and wise steward.